umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

         - 1.5V x 110% = 1.65V
         - 3.3V x 110% = 3.63V

-    !!! note
+    !!! tip
         It may be useful to let the rail approach the desired value, then turn down the setpoint to a value much below the current input voltage in order to find the plateau (max voltage where the rail 'sticks') more quickly

 9. Adjust P1 to obtain 1.5V  on **`TP8`**.